google/clusterfuzz/docs/getting-started/local_instance.md

 ## Running a local server

+You can start a local server by running the following command:

 ```bash
 # If you run the server for the first time or want to reset all data.
 python butler.py run_server --bootstrap